 No, that’s a common myth - all diamonds can break under damaging circumstances.
 They have an unbreakable reputation because they’re the hardest gemstone, however that doesn’t make them invincible.
 Hence why It’s super important to take good care of your diamonds to ensure they last a lifetime (or longer)!

 Read our blog on jewelry carefor more!

-WHERE DO YOU SOURCE YOUR SALT & PEPPER DIAMONDS FROM?
+WHERE DO SALT and PEPPER DIAMONDS come FROM?

-We source the bulk of our salt & pepper stones from Misfit Diamonds!
+We source the bulk of our salt and pepper stones from Misfit Diamonds!
 They're an original partner of Gem Breakfast and source all their gemstones through UN approved Kimberly Process channels.
 Additionally, they handpick every stone to ensure the highest quality.
-You can browse all their loose salt & pepper stones on our website to see their vast array of inventory.
+You can browse all their loose salt and pepper diamonds on our website to see their vast array of inventory.
 For more on Misfit Diamonds and their founder Ashkan Asgari, read our blog.

 Didn't find something you love in stock?
 We have a whole network of diamond dealers that we can work with to source your perfect stone!

 Do salt and pepper diamonds have a GIA report?